Everything I Thought It Was: Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 51 based on 17 reviews, indicating "mixed or average reviews".
-The review aggregator site AnyDecentMusic? compiled 13 reviews and gave Everything I Thought It Was an average of 4.6 out of 10, based on their assessment of the critical consensus.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Everything I Thought It Was received an average score of 51 based on 17 reviews, indicating "mixed or average reviews".
+The review aggregator site AnyDecentMusic? compiled 13 reviews and gave Everything I Thought It Was an average of 4.6 out of 10, based on an assessment of the critical consensus.

-Frazier Tharpe of GQ gave the album a positive review.
-He found that "Timberlake brings grown-and-sexy back on Everything I Thought It Was.
+Frazier Tharpe of GQ gave Everything I Thought It Was a positive review; he wrote: "Timberlake brings grown-and-sexy back on Everything I Thought It Was.
 The NSYNC reunion will make headlines, but as usual, it's Timberlake and Timbaland for the win."
-Chuck Arnold of The New York Post also gave the album a positive review, writing: "Timberlake gets his groove back and reunites with NSYNC on [his] comeback album."
-He concluded that "on Everything I Thought It Was, Timberlake, now 43, is back to being a Man of the Dance Floor, a Man of the Bedroom and even, once again, a Man of the Boy Band."
-Associated Press critic Maria Sherman stated, "In its better tracks [...]
-Everything I Thought It Was, is a return to form for the musician.
+Steven J. Horowitz of Variety noted that for Timberlake, the album "feels like a stopgap on the road to Adult Contemporary — he's not at greatest-hits-tour status just yet, but it may not be far off".
+Associated Press critic Maria Sherman stated: "In its better tracks ...
+Everything I Thought It Was is a return to form for the musician.
 In the moments when his immediately recognizable falsetto eases into a familiar kind of future funk, it works.
 In others, it feels like poorly timed nostalgia."
+Paul Attard of Slant Magazine said that "one could never fault Everything I Thought I Was for being too conservative, but it's an all too clear case of quantity over quality, resulting in quickly diminishing returns".

-Neil Z. Yeung of AllMusic gave the album three out of five stars.
-He felt that Everything I Thought It Was "is at least better executed than the uneven Man of the Woods and on par with The 20/20 Experience.
-Some focus and editing would have really helped because there's a great album buried somewhere in here."
-Meanwhile, writing for the Evening Standard, El Hunt was more critical of the album, criticizing the sex-focused lyrics and writing, "At 18 tracks long, Everything I Thought It Was certainly has stamina, but to heavily paraphrase an ancient adage, it's not the size of your album that really matters."
-Pitchfork editor Owen Myers noted that the album "is less of a faceplant than a comfortable rehash of past glories.
+Neil Z. Yeung of AllMusic gave Everything I Thought It Was three stars out of five, and said it is "at least better executed" than the "uneven" Man of the Woods and "on par" with The 20/20 Experience.
+He commented, "Some focus and editing would have really helped because there's a great album buried somewhere in here."
+Robin Murray of Clash noted that it "can sometimes be forgettable across its 18-track largesse, while thematically it feels bunched around a cluster of feelings".
+Writing for The Guardian, Laura Snapes said it "seems less like a straightforward comeback than a survival mission".
+Pitchfork editor Owen Myers noted the album "is less of a faceplant than a comfortable rehash of past glories.
 [Timberlake] scales his stuttering electro and squelchy '80s funk into hollow, expensive-sounding maximalism."
+Zach Schonfeld of Spin said it "presents a harder-edged JT, who tries a little of everything over 77 minutes but adds remarkably little to the pop landscape".